ghc-proposals/ghc-proposals/proposals/0000-local-imports.rst

 **Maintenance burden**: Implementation of ``LocalImports`` touches the AST and renamer.
 No new type system features, no changes to Core, and no changes to runtime semantics or global module/instance resolution.

-**Lexical Complexity**: Local import declarations can be abused to defined whacky expressions where it becomes difficult to determine what names are in the scope of an expression or not.
+**Lexical Complexity**: Local import declarations can be abused to define whacky expressions where it becomes difficult to determine what names are in the scope of an expression or not.
 Users of the ``LocalImports`` language extension need to be responsible.